karkavatsoss/tekken-dsl-cpp/README.md

 - Evasive: deals slightly more damage and receives less
 - Grappler: gains bonuses depending on round number

+Additional rules:

+- Effects can be immediate or delayed
+- Delayed actions (`AFTER N ROUNDS`) execute later
+- `TAG` controls whether a fighter is in or out of the ring
+- Type modifiers are applied automatically during combat

 ---

-### Duel System
+## Duel System

-The DUEL command starts the fight.
+The `DUEL` command starts the fight.

 Flow:

 1. Fighters are displayed
 2. Players choose fighters
 3. Fighters enter the ring
-4. Each round, abilities are selected
+4. Each round, players select abilities
 5. Status updates after each action
-6. Fight ends when HP reaches zero
+6. The fight ends when a fighter reaches 0 HP

 ---

 ## Example Program

 ```cpp
 #include "Tekken.h"

 BEGIN_GAME

 CREATE ABILITY {